 Thus, the heat of summer tends to aggravate the Pitta in us, while a dry, cold and windy winter tends to increase Vata.
 These seasonal fluctuations of the doshas within us can be balanced by eating appropriately for the season.
 Sipping cool beverages on a hot day and eating a steaming bowl of soup on a chilly evening are two examples.

 Vata dosha is composed of the air and space elements, and it governs all movement in the body.
 It is the dominant seasonal dosha from mid-October to mid-February.

 Even for those with less Vata in our makeup, it is important to take steps to keep Vata in balance during this time because of its seasonal influence.
 Signs of an aggravated Vata include an irregular digestion, gas, constipation, intestinal cramps, poor assimilation and fatigue.
 The following Vata pacifying foods and eating habits can help you stay in balance.

 Cook with Vata-balancing foods

 "Warm" and "cooked" are key factors in the Vata-pacifying diet.
-Nourishing soups and stews, hot cereals, hearty grains, wholesome beverages and heavy desserts like rich rice pudding all feel welcome on cold winter days.
+Some of the best foods for Vata dosha include nourishing soups and stews, hot cereals, hearty grains, wholesome beverages and heavy desserts like rich rice pudding.

-Favor foods that are liquid rather than dry, and warm rather than cold.
-Drink lots of warm water and sip 2-3 cups of Organic Vata Tea during the day.
+Also, favor foods that are liquid rather than dry, and warm rather than cold.
+Drink lots of warm water and sip two to three cups of Organic Vata Tea during the day.

 © 1999, 2021 Maharishi AyurVeda Products International, Inc. (MAPI).
 All Rights Reserved.
 MAPI does not provide medical advice, diagnosis or treatment.
 These statements have not been evaluated by the Food and Drug Administration.
 Products are not intended to diagnose, treat, cure or prevent any disease.
 See additional information.